otto-de/api-guidelines/guidelines/020_guidelines/040_resources/2020_must-use-same-semantics-for-null-and-absent-properties.md

 # use same semantics for null and absent properties

-TODO mention Open API cases or do we cover that somewhere else?
-See <https://opensource.zalando.com/restful-api-guidelines/#123>

-While JSON does allow null values in the scope of this API nullable properties that are _explicitly_ null, and those that are absent should be considered semantically equivalent.
+While JSON does allow null values, in the scope of this API, nullable properties that are _explicitly_ null and those that are absent should be considered semantically equivalent.

 So this object: